Do you enjoy your own company? Do you enjoy the time you spend on your own? Are you making the most of your time alone?

 The pandemic has caused people’s feelings of loneliness to intensify.
-Many have felt a sense of isolation and feeling disconnected from other people.
+Many have felt a sense of isolation and feel disconnected from other people.

 I experienced this myself.
 Having lived alone happily for over 15 years, lockdowns, working from home, and not being able to see anyone face to face for long stretches of time left me feeling unexpectedly lonely.

 The below external resources have a lot of interesting and helpful ideas and techniques for dealing with loneliness.
 If you are feeling lonely make sure you have a read and try the advice that is most relevant for you.

 Remember to make sure you speak to a trained medical professional if you need help with depression or anxiety.

 Always remember, you are not alone in your feelings of loneliness.

 - 11 Things To Do if You Are Feeling Lonely – Reach Out

 - How to Not Feel Lonely – HealthLine

 - What to Do When Feeling Lonely – Good House Keeping

 - What to Do If You Feel Lonely – ABC Australia